"Say, folks, it's great to be here."

 Caveat competitor.
 A book written by your Webmaster about the Dole Race, which balances the roles of Goebel and Davis, is here: "Winners' Viewpoints: The Great 1927 Trans-Pacific Dole Race".

-Below, courtesy of the San Diego Aerospace Museum Flickr Stream (SDAM) is a photograph of Goebel among a group of at least 21 female pilots.
+Below, courtesy of the SDAM is a photograph of Goebel among a group of at least 21 female pilots.
 The date, location and event are unidentified.
 The pose might commemorate Goebel's trans-Pacific flight, or perhaps a women's flying event.

 Art Goebel and Female Aviators (Source: SDAM)